 \\\ Pet-Friendly Best Candles

-Summer normally slips away with a late ‘Indian Summer’, then suddenly, a shock to the system, there’s a fresh cold morning we and wake up to the signal that Autumn has arrived.
+Summer slips away with a late ‘Indian Summer’, then suddenly, a shock to the system, there’s a fresh cold morning when we wake up to the signal that Autumn has arrived.

 What Makes A Good Pet-Friendly Candle?